TheRedSpy15/Full-Tilt-Bash/README.md

 # Full-Tilt-Bash
-Bash scripts to designed to quickly setup Debian/Ubuntu based distros.
+Bash scripts to designed to quickly setup Ubuntu 18.04 and later systems

 ## Completed scripts
 **These will still be updated**